NathanSass/mobileSwipableList/README.md

 ```
 And then the javascript will toggle the correct classes.

-I'm controlling the animations with css3 animations.
+I'm controlling the animations with css3.